Gagana1312/Salary_Prediction/README.md

 Overview

-This repository contains a Python implementation of linear regression from scratch using gradient descent.
+This repository contains a Python implementation of linear regression.
 The model is trained on a dataset containing information about salaries and years of experience.

 Files

-linear_regression_scratch.py: Python script containing the implementation of linear regression from scratch. salary_data.csv: Dataset file containing information about salaries and years of experience.
+ML_internship.ipynb: Python script containing the implementation of linear regression from training to evaluation. salary_data.csv: Dataset file containing information about salaries and years of experience.

 Dependencies